United States Army Engineer School: Organization

-The U.S. Army Engineer School is composed of Headquarters staff, the Directorate of Training and Leader Development, the Directorate of Environmental Integration, 1st Engineer Brigade, the Counter Explosive Hazards Center and the Engineer Personnel Development Office.
+The U.S. Army Engineer School is composed of Headquarters staff, the Directorate of Training and Leader Development, the Directorate Of Environmental Protection and Management, 1st Engineer Brigade, the Counter Explosive Hazards Center and the Engineer Personnel Development Office.

 Command

-As of 2024, the Commandant of the U.S. Army Engineer School is CoColonel Joseph C (Clete) Goetz.
-The Regimental Command Sergeant Major is CSM John T. Brennan.
-The Regimental Chief Warrant Officer is CW5 Dean A. Registe.
+As of 2024, the Commandant of the U.S. Army Engineer School is Colonel Stephen Kolouch.
+The Regimental Command Sergeant Major is CSM Zachary Plummer.
+The Regimental Chief Warrant Officer is CW5 Willie Gadsden Jr.